AT-Publishing/de-altcoin/_posts/2017-02-01-trezor-multicoin.md

 ---
 layout: blog
-title: "Trezor (SatoshiLabs) announced altcoin support"
+title: "Trezor (SatoshiLabs) added DASH wallet and ZCASH wallet"
-description: "Trezor now added support for some altcoins - and explained what the altcoin needs to get supported."
+description: "Trezor now added native support for DASH and ZCASH - and explained what the altcoin needs to get supported (looking at you, Monero)."
 categories:
 - "wallets"
 - "dash"